Patriation: Kitchen Accord

 The events were divisive.
 Quebec nationalists saw the deal as the English-speaking premiers betraying Quebec, which prompted use of the term Nuit des longs couteaux, or "Night of the Long Knives".
 In English Canada, Lévesque was seen as having tried to do the same to the English-speaking premiers by accepting the referendum.
-Among those was Brian Mulroney, who said that by "accepting Mr. Trudeau's referendum idea, Mr. Levesque [sic] himself abandoned, without notice, his colleagues of the common front."
+Among those was Brian Mulroney, who said that by "accepting Mr. Trudeau's referendum idea, Mr. Lévesque himself abandoned, without notice, his colleagues of the common front."
 Chrétien's role in the negotiations made him reviled among sovereigntists.
 Until the Quebec Liberals came to power in 1985, every law passed in Quebec used the notwithstanding clause.

 Further, Peckford rebuked in an article in The Globe and Mail claims the events that night resembled anything akin to the Kitchen Accord or Night of the Long Knives.
 According to Peckford, four premiers—from Newfoundland, Saskatchewan, Prince Edward Island, and Nova Scotia—and senior representatives from Alberta and British Columbia, worked from a proposal brought to the meeting by the Newfoundland delegation.
 Efforts were made to reach the other provinces, including Quebec, but to no avail.
 Peckford further asserted that Chrétien was not contacted and he had no knowledge of the "so-called kitchen meetings".
 The proposal agreed upon that night was essentially the same as the Newfoundland delegation's, except for minor alterations to wording and the addition of a new section, and the final draft was to go to all the provinces for approval the following morning.

 Peckford's assertions have, in turn, been challenged by Howard Leeson, who was then the Saskatchewan Deputy Minister for Intergovernmental Affairs and present during all of the negotiations that night.
 He claimed that, while the officials did work from Newfoundland's draft, it was only because it was largely similar to the Kitchen Accord, which had already been developed and agreed to by the governments of Ontario and Saskatchewan and was known to the federal government.
 Further, Peckford played only a minor role that evening, entering later, with the majority of the negotiating being done by Blakeney and Davis.
 Leeson concluded that Davis and Lougheed were the most important players in securing an agreement.
 In his opinion, the presence in the National Archives of Canada of the Kitchen Accord leaves no doubt about its existence and it was one of several crucial linkages in the patriation negotiations.